Nirmalkumar-007/VIRTUAL-REALITY-FOR-ROBOTICS-SPIDRONE/README.md

 ---
 #### TOOLS:
 - There are more tools required for completing the assigned work.
-The main three tools used in this project are UNREAL ENGINE (4.27), MICROSOFT AIRSIM, and the ARDUpilot for reference mapping. the details of the mentioned tools are described below.
+The main three tools used in this project are UNREAL ENGINE (4.27), MICROSOFT AIRSIM, the details of the mentioned tools are described below.
 - UNREAL ENGINE:
    - Unreal Engine is a complete suite of creation tools for game development, archi-